Avalanche Press Homepage Avalanche Press Online Store

 The Koala Army

 While the 2nd AIF gained fame fighting in the Western Desert, Crete and Greece (word of the 7th Division's campaign in Syria against the Vichy French was heavily censored), at home the Militia remained untouched.
-Scorned by AIF troops as "koalas" (since the koala could not, under Australian law, be exported or shot) or "chocolate tin soldiers" (since they would melt away if exposed to the desert sun), many younger members burned for the chance to fight Australia's enemies.
-Men could not volunteer for the AIF until they turned 20, but could be conscripted for the CMF at 18, and thus eager for action in the desert found themselves stuck at home guarding the Cronulla beaches instead.
+Scorned by AIF troops as “koalas” (since the koala could not, under Australian law, be exported or shot) or “chocolate tin soldiers” (since they would melt away if exposed to the desert sun), many younger members burned for the chance to fight Australia’s enemies.
+Men could not volunteer for the AIF until they turned 20, but could be conscripted for the CMF at 18, and thus firebrands eager for action in the desert found themselves stuck at home guarding the Cronulla beaches instead.

-Militia soldiers could volunteer for the AIF once they turned 20, but when the Japanese attacked the Allies the government rescinded this provision as Robert Menzies, Australia's prime minister, finally ordered full mobilization for the Militia.
+When the Japanese attacked the Allies, the government rescinded the provision allowing Militia soldiers to volunteer for the AIF as Robert Menzies, Australia’s prime minister, finally ordered full mobilization for the Militia.
 Militia troops would begin full-time training to guard Australia, though most brigades had conducted multiple three-month camps.
-Though not up to the standard of the AIF after a year of combat, the Militia formations were probably as well trained as the regular divisions had been when they left Australia.
+Though not up to the standard of the AIF after a year of combat, the Militia formations were probably as well-trained as the regular divisions had been when they left Australia.

 Mobilization filled four Militia infantry divisions, numbered 1 through 4, and two cavalry divisions.
-Almost immediately the two cavalry divisions began converting their Light Horse regiments to motorized infantry and armoured regiments, though they had almost no tanks until the summer of 1942.
+Almost immediately the two cavalry divisions began converting their Light Horse regiments into motorized infantry and armoured regiments, though they had almost no tanks until the summer of 1942.
 By the end of 1941 they had been re-designated as 1st and 2nd Motor Divisions, and in 1942 they became 2nd and 3rd Armoured Divisions.
 The Militia also added three more infantry divisions in 1942, numbered 5th, 11th and 12th.

-While Menzies agitated for the return of his regulars and refused to enlist Australia's last reserve in more of Winston Churchill's mad schemes, his government did broaden its interpretation of "Australia" to include the mandated territory of New Guinea.
+While Menzies agitated for the return of his regulars and refused to enlist Australia’s last reserve in more of Winston Churchill’s lunatic schemes, his government did broaden its interpretation of “Australia” to include the mandated territory of New Guinea.
 This allowed the use of CMF battalions in front-line fighting, and a Militia unit, 7th Brigade, took part in the first Allied victory over Japanese land forces at Milne Bay in August and September 1942.
-Two other Militia brigades fought in the first battles in New Guinea as well, and the Militia's 39th Infantry Battalion would become known as the "ragged bloody heroes" of the Kokoda Trail.
+Two other Militia brigades fought in the first battles in New Guinea as well, and the Militia’s 39th Infantry Battalion would become known as the “ragged bloody heroes” of the Kokoda Trail.
 The battalion took 409 poorly-trained young conscripts up the trail in August 1942.
 Only 32 marched back out of the bush, but they had stopped the Japanese advance over the Owen Stanley Mountains to the south coast of New Guinea.

 These koalas have teeth.
 Australian infantry on Bougainville, 1944.
 Australian War Memorial 018777.